StefanGreve/configuration/README.md

 personal computer.
 They have been open-sourced for my own convenience, so you may use anything you see here at your own risk.

+The tools repository defines some custom Cmdlets which are implicitly dot-sourced through my PowerShell profile.

 As a successor to [`confiles`](https://github.com/StefanGreve/confiles), this repository has been meticulously designed with cross-platform compatibility